Logiqx/gps-wizard/docs/gpx/issues/waterspeed.md

 ### Speed

-Use of `<gpxdata:speed>` invalidates a GPX files so it should be avoided.
-In the not too distant future GPSAR, GPSResults, and GPS-Speedsurfing should be expected to support `<gpxtpx:speed>`, now that the topic has been brought to their attention.
+The use of `<gpxdata:speed>` should be regarded as an interim solution, since it will result in errors when validating GPX files against `gpx-strict.xsd`.
+However, in the not too distant future GPSAR, GPSResults, and GPS-Speedsurfing will all support `<gpxtpx:speed>` and will not require `<gpxdata:speed>` to be present in GPX files.

-There may be a transition period where both `<gpxdata:speed>` and `<gpxtpx:speed>` are included in a single GPX file (e.g. uploads to GPS-Speedsurfing), but this should be regarded as a temporary measure.
-The inclusion of `<gpxdata:speed>` in GPX exports will potentially be regarded as invalid by any Garmin software which requires strict GPX-compliance.
+There will be a transitional period where both `<gpxdata:speed>` and `<gpxtpx:speed>` should be included in a single GPX file (e.g. uploads to GPS-Speedsurfing), but this should be regarded as an interim solution.
+The inclusion of `<gpxdata:speed>` in GPX exports should be accepted by all major software, including Garmin products.

 In the future, there will be no requirement for `<gpxdata:speed>`.
-GPX files including `<gpxtpx:speed>` are fully compliant with the schemas for GPX 1.1 and TrackPointExtension v2.
+GPX files including `<gpxtpx:speed>` are fully compliant with the schemas for GPX 1.1 and TrackPointExtension v2 and will pass the "strict" validation of `gps-strict.xsd`.